 What follows is a brief guide to what are considered the primary types of eye shapes, as well as some basic information on how to identify what type your own eyes are.
-This information can be invaluable if you’re considering obtaining some type of almond eye surgery or comparable operation.
+This information can be invaluable if you’re considering obtaining almond-shape to the eyes through some type of surgery.

 The Major Eye Types

 Generally speaking, in the medical community, there are considered to be 10 primary types of eye shapes.
 These include:

 - Almond Eyes – The iris touches the eyelids on both bottom and top

 - Round Eyes – Round eyes have white on the bottom or top of the eyes that are visible

 - Monolid Eyes – A flat-appearing eye with no crease

 - Protruding Eyes – Eyes that appear to bulge slightly out of the socket